 - Encourage comments by asking a question at the bottom of your article.

 - Spark a debate in controversial posts by asking for reader opinions

 - Build your email list by asking for their email address (in exchange for value!)

 - Download an eBook, PDF document, or infographic (with email sign up)

 - Ask for social media shares by giving them easy social sharing buttons.

 - Content upgrades that relate to the blog post

 Anywhere, really.
-There are persistent header CTAs like the HelloBar email sign up service, sidebar CTAs that are supported by every email marketing service, below content CTAs like email sign up forms and asking for comments, slide up (or down) forms and popup forms.
+There are persistent header CTAs like the HelloBar email sign up service, sidebar CTAs supported by every email marketing service, below content CTAs like email sign up forms and asking for comments, slide up (or down) forms, and popup forms.
 In-content CTAs (an email sign up form embedded into the content rather than below it or in the sidebar) are very effective, too.